billp/TermiNetwork/README.md

     }
 }
 ```
-You can optionally pass a requestConfiguration object to specify settings for each route. (see 'Advanced usage with configuration and custom queue' above for how to create a configuration object.)
+You can optionally pass a requestConfiguration object to specify settings for each route. (see 'Advanced usage with configuration and custom queue' above for instructions of how to create a configuration object.)

 #### Finally use the TNRouter to start a request